Stardust-kyun/calla/README.md

 ### Thanks

+- [Ardox](https://github.com/LeVraiArdox) for refactoring and adding proper packaging for Arch.
 - [Sammy](https://github.com/TorchedSammy) for help understanding and adding live reloading.
 - [Crylia](https://github.com/Crylia) for massive amounts of help learning awesomewm.
 - [Jimmy](https://github.com/Jimmysit0) and [Petrolblue](https://github.com/petrolblue) for help with color schemes and lots of support.